Western Michigan University

 - Mass extinction and extinction dynamics

 Dr. Caruthers uses a combination of invertebrate paleontology and isotope geochemistry to investigate the effects of paleoclimate change and mass extinction.
-He has been conducting research in the Cordilleran region of western North America for over 10 years, is specialized in the Triassic–Early Jurassic events of paleoclimate change and mass extinction, as well as tectonostratigraphic terrane systems of western North America.
+He has been conducting research in the Cordilleran region of western North America for over 10 years and is specialized in the magnitude and controlling mechanisms of paleoclimate change and mass extinction during the Triassic and Early Jurassic time periods.
 He has diversified expertise in the following areas: invertebrate taxonomy, biostratigraphy, chemostratigraphy, time scale calibration, terrane paleogeography and mass extinction.
 Most recently, Caruthers has expanded his research interests to include the Paleozoic strata of the Michigan Basin, where he is interested in using his knowledge of carbon isotope chemostratigraphy to better understand the depositional timing and mechanisms of paleoenvironmental change that led to major evaporite deposition during the Silurian.

 - Them, T.R., II, Gill, B.C., Caruthers, A.H., Gerhardt, A.M., Gröcke, D.R., Lyons, T.W., Marroquín, S.M., Nielsen, S.G., Trabucho Alexandre J., and Owens, J.D.
 2018.
 Thallium isotopes reveal protracted anoxia during the Toarcian (Early Jurassic) associated with volcanism, carbon burial, and mass extinction.
 Proceedings of the National Academy of Sciences, 115(26), p.
 6596–6601.